rickstaa/panda-autograsp/_sources/usage/package_instr.rst.txt

 Additionally, this launch file can also be supplied with a number of launch file arguments.
-These arguments can be used to temporarily override the settings you configured in the `./cfg/main_config.cfg <https://github.com/rickstaa/panda_autograsp/blob/melodic-devel/panda_autograsp/cfg/main_config.yaml>`_ file.
+These arguments can be used to temporarily override the settings you configured in the `./cfg/main_config.cfg <https://github.com/rickstaa/panda-autograsp/blob/melodic-devel/panda-autograsp/cfg/main_config.yaml>`_ file.
 The available launch file arguments can be found below.
-After the `panda_autograsp`_ solution has launched, you can launch the command-line interface (CLI), in a second terminal, using the following command in a second terminal window:
+After the `panda-autograsp`_ solution has launched, you can launch the command-line interface (CLI), in a second terminal, using the following command in a second terminal window: